Complying with the GDPR 2018

-- to process any personal information in accordance with the eight principles of the Act.
+- to process any personal information in accordance with the seven principles of the Act.

 The Data Protection Act gives individuals the right to know what information is held about them.
 It provides a framework to ensure that personal information is handled properly.